Stamp 4

 Stamp 4 refers to the stamp number, or immigration status, given to an individual with permission to reside in Ireland.
 It is issued to people on work visas/work authorisations, to the spouse of an Irish citizen, to the spouse of an EU citizen (Stamp 4 EUFam), to refugees, to people with Irish Born Child residency and those with long-term residency status.
-Once a person has been granted Stamp 4 status by the Irish Department of Justice, he or she is to report to their local Garda National Immigration Bureau in order to receive the physical card, or "Certificate of Registration".
+People granted Stamp 4 status by the Irish Justice, Home Affairs and Migration need to report to their local Garda National Immigration Bureau in order to receive the physical card, or "Certificate of Registration".
 The card shows the holder's Stamp 4 status, as well as their photograph and other personal details.

 Entitlements

 A holder of Stamp 4 status is entitled to work in Ireland without a work permit, establish and run a business, and access state funds and services.
 The status is valid for a given period of time and is renewable; if it or other qualifying statuses are held for over 8 years, the holder may apply to convert to stamp 5 which allows the same entitlements but with no time limit.